 For the archer on a budget, the SAS Siege is a value hard to beat.
-It is an excellent intersection between quality and accessibility perfect for a beginner or even an experienced hunter looking to get into archery.
-Accuracy and durability, as well as its stylish look, make the SAS an ideal starter bow or bow for the light enthusiast looking for a low-cost option.
+It is one of the best compound bows that is an excellent intersection between quality and accessibility perfect for a beginner or even an experienced hunter looking to get into archery.
+Accuracy and durability, as well as its stylish look, make the SAS an ideal target or hunting bow for beginners or a budget bow.

 The word “siege” conjures up images of medieval warriors surrounding high-walled castles, covered by archers raining arrows down on the battlefield.
 In fact, the first instance of archers being used strategically was in the Battle of Agincourt where Henry V of England defeated French forces using massive units of longbow archers during the Hundred Years War.
 Since then the skill of archery has made a difference throughout history.
 With the SAS Siege, Southland Archery Supply offers a high-quality product at an incredible value, a great bow for a beginner or even the experienced archer on a budget looking to master this storied art form.